LyokoJames/Processing-SudokuSolver/README.md

 Processing-SudokuSolver
 =======================

 A simple Sudoku Solver made using processing for fun.

-Currently only includes the naked singles rule but I am planning to add more.
+#### Currently included rules:
+* Naked Singles
+* Hidden Singles

 People can also use the code themselves in accordance with the included gpl and lgpl liscences.